uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/programming_guide/VPL_prg_session.rst

       |                                       | |                          |                      | IDXGIFactory::EnumAdapters|
       +---------------------------------------+----------------------------+----------------------+---------------------------+

-.. important:: DXGIAdapterNum property is available for Windows only and filters only hardware implementations.
+.. important:: DXGIAdapterIndex property is available for Windows only and filters only hardware implementations.

 Examples of the property name strings: